kptdev/kpt/docs/pkg/sync.md

     updateStrategy: <strategy to use when updating the dependency -- see kpt help update for more details>
     ensureNotExists: <remove the dependency, mutually exclusive with git>

-Dependencies maybe be updated by updating their `git.ref` field and running `kpt sync` against the directory.
+Dependencies maybe be updated by updating their `git.ref` field and running `kpt pkg sync` against the directory.

 ### Examples